 What do I do?

 I provide strategic leadership and development in learning and teaching, working on transformational projects at institutional level.
-I also work with departments and a faculty to develop communities of practice through sharing good practice, learning development sessions, bespoke work with individuals and departments and via key quality assurance processes.
+I also work with departments and a faculty to develop communities of practice through sharing good practice, learning development sessions, bespoke work and via key quality assurance processes.
 I act as a communication bridge between the institution and departments and the faculty.
-I also play a leadership role within my departments and act as line manager.
+I also play a leadership role within my department and act as line manager.

 Recent highlights and successes